rdavid1099/passr/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/passr.
+Contributions are welcome!
+Be sure to read our [contributing guide](https://github.com/rdavid1099/passr/blob/master/CONTRIBUTING.md) before working on an issue.
+Bug reports and pull requests are welcome on GitHub at https://github.com/rdavid1099/passr.

 ## License